ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 Because `Enum`s are closed, you know all possible `Status` members: `OPEN`, `CLOSED`, `PENDING`.
 The type checker warns you if you forget to handle a case.
 No "unknown" cases can sneak in later because `Enum`s can't be subclassed.

+// What different types can Enum members be?
+Can you mix types within a single Enum?
+// Can you provide type annotations to Enum members?

 ### Attaching Functionality to Enum Members